shsajalchowdhury/advanced-clean-master/readme.txt

 = How much space can I expect to save? =
 The amount of space saved depends on your site's specific situation.
 Sites with a long history, many revisions, or lots of media uploads typically see the most dramatic improvements.
 The plugin dashboard shows you exactly how much space you've saved through cleanup operations.

+= What are auto-drafts and is it safe to delete them? = Auto-drafts are automatically saved versions of posts that WordPress creates while you're editing content.
+These are different from regular drafts and are created every few seconds as a backup.
+Over time, these can accumulate and take up database space.
+It's completely safe to delete auto-drafts as they're only temporary backups and not your actual content.

 = Does it work with WordPress multisite? =
 Yes, Advanced Clean Master is fully compatible with WordPress multisite installations.
 It will clean and optimize each site in your network individually.